 This type of plastic, which is safe for reuse, is used in harder containers, such as for ice cream and yogurt, as well as for drinking straws.

 This is often found in plastic silverware, as well as in foam take-out containers and coffee cups.
 This chemical is not considered safe for reuse.

 Aluminum Foil Pans – Another Popular Choice

 Aluminum foil pans are another inexpensive option for takeout containers.
 True, they can’t be used in a microwave, but they can safely be used for heating in the oven, unlike foam, paper, and plastic containers.
-Aluminum foil transfers heat well; the pan heats up but it quickly cools down, making it easy to handle.
+Aluminum foil transfers heat well; the pan heats up quickly but cools down quickly as well, making it easy to handle.
 Unfortunately, aluminum foil has a high carbon footprint, making it a less than ideal choice of takeout containers in terms of environmental considerations.

 Whether they’re made from foam, aluminum foil, paper, or some form of plastic, disposable takeout containers are controversial.
 An inordinate amount of energy, water, and raw materials are involved in producing them and transportation costs add up when they are shipped.
-Afterward, they are basically one big landfill-clogging mess.
+Afterward use they can become recycling, littering and land-fill issues.
 Therefore, reusable solutions are being explored more vigorously than ever before.
-For instance, G.E.T’s Eco-Takeouts™ is a green alternative that is made of durable polypropylene that can be sanitized in the dishwasher and reused again and again.
+For instance, G.E.T’s Eco-Takeouts; is a green alternative that is made of durable polypropylene that can be sanitized in the dishwasher and reused again and again.